Fiffers/TotalCost/README.md

 - The total cost for all quantites is approximate and cannot be calculated perfectly due to rounding errors.
 It's usually pretty close, though.

 ## Version history
+- v1.1
+  - Added new string to contextualize the amount in stock
+  - Added option to display average price
 - v1.0
   - Initial release